-It can be hard to choose an event at the best of times, but with additional COVID guidelines and uncertainties it’s even harder.
+It can be hard to choose an event at the best of times, but with the addition of COVID guidelines and uncertainties it’s even harder.

-But with summer looking hopeful in terms of events and many virtual challenges on the horizon, there’s still plenty of options to get competitive and experience that event atmosphere this year!
+We are hopeful for the summer in terms of events and virtual challenges on the horizon, there’s still plenty of options to get competitive and experience that event atmosphere this year!

-When it comes to looking for an event and finding the right one for you, there are some additional things to take into account this year on top of other things you might already need to consider – for example, location might no longer be just a matter of how far you’re willing to travel but also government advice and guidelines.
+When it comes to looking for an event and finding the right one for you, there are some additional things to consider this year on top of other things you might already need to consider – for example, location might no longer be just a matter of how far you’re willing to travel but also government advice and guidelines…

 1. Will you feel comfortable being around lots of other people?

-No one really knows the outcome of this year, and while it’s very likely events of all sizes could go ahead in the second half of 2021, it can be difficult to know what the climate of the outside world will be.
+No one really knows what the next year will bring and while it’s very likely events of all sizes could go ahead in 2022, it can be difficult to know what the climate of the outside world will be.

 While the events that went ahead at the end of last year were safe and COVID-secure, it’s a personal decision whether you’ll be comfortable heading to somewhere you might be interacting with a lot of other people.
 If you’re curious to know what HIGH5’s first post-COVID event looked like, read our blog post about it here.